-Single board computer kit with Z80 CPU, 32k RAM and BASIC on boardDesigned by RFC2795 Ltd, Ships from United Kingdom
+Single board computer kit with Z80 CPU, 32k RAM and BASIC on boardDesigned by RFC2795 Ltd in United Kingdom

 RC2014 Mini is a simple 8 bit Z80 based single board computer.
 It is based on the modular RC2014 , but all on a single PCB.
 The RC2014 itself is inspired by the home computers of the late 70s and computer revolution of the early 80s.
 It is not a clone of anything specific, but there are suggestions of the ZX81, UK101, S100, Superboard II and Apple I in there.